MADM is proud to be a Disability Committed Employer

 MADM is also part of the Independent Police Advisory Group (IPAG) - The IPAG consists of a group of people from the community.
 The County Chair and Vice Chair regularly meet with the District Chairs, other volunteers, senior police officers and other agencies to help improve the services provided to communities in Kent.
 The meetings allow Kent Police to receive feedback form agencies to help shape and improve services.

 We have donated clothes, toys, bedding, curtains, books, blankets, wheel chairs and various other items to help the project in Zambia.
-The charity has been setup by Milden H Choongo- Founder in 2007.
+The charity was setup by Milden H Choongo- Founder in 2007.

 Milden H Choongo.

-MADM has the privilege of supporting the Purple Community Fund.
+MADM is privileged to support the Purple Community Fund.
 Currently we are collecting "Ring Pulls" to enable them to run holistic programmes for the whole family in livelihood, education, health and nutrition in the Philippines and Tanzania.
 We want our beneficiaries to earn a sustainable living to support their families.